QuiLoxx/ATS-APIs/README.md

 3.) if any of these rules are violated I will remove the content and request you re-upload with the right procedure

 Uploading Guide:
++ Create a new directory with the following syntax cecid_descriptivename
++ upload your files into said directory
++ create an new "README.md" file in your direcotry with documentation on how to use your tool